francois-durand/cookiecutter-my_toy_package/docs/tutorial.rst

 Tutorial
 ========

-Package Helper helps you create and maintain a package.
+Package Helper helps you create, develop and maintain a package.
 If you use all the tools presented in this tutorial, things will work this way:

 * You create the file structure of your package in less than a minute with Cookiecutter_.